Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Concluding Remark

 \section{Concluding Remark}

-In this work, we presented \textbf{\textit{Seal}}, a versatile self-supervised learning framework capable of segmenting \textit{any} automotive point clouds by encouraging spatial and temporal consistency during the representation learning stage.
-We also conducted the first study on using VFMs to assist 3D scene understanding.
+In this study, we presented \textbf{\textit{Seal}}, a versatile self-supervised learning framework capable of segmenting \textit{any} automotive point clouds by encouraging spatial and temporal consistency during the representation learning stage.
+Additionally, our work pioneers the utilization of VFMs to enhance 3D scene understanding.
 Extensive experimental results on $20$ downstream tasks across eleven different point cloud datasets verified the effectiveness and superiority of our framework.
-We hope this work could lay a solid foundation for future works to bridge large-scale 2D and 3D representation learning.
+We aspire for this research to catalyze further integration of large-scale 2D and 3D representation learning endeavors, which could shed light on the development of robust and annotation-efficient perception models.

 \textbf{Potential Limitations}.
-Although our proposed framework holistically improves the point cloud segmentation performance across a wide range of downstream tasks, there are still some limitations that could hinder the scalability. \textit{i)} We assume that the LiDAR and cameras are perfectly calibrated and synchronized, which might become too ideal in practical situations. \textit{ii)} We only pretrain the networks on a single set of point clouds with unified setups; while aggregating more abundant data from different datasets for pretraining would further improve the generalizability of this framework.
+Although our proposed framework holistically improved the point cloud segmentation performance across a wide range of downstream tasks, there are still some limitations that could hinder the scalability. \textit{i)} Our model operates under the assumption of impeccably calibrated and synchronized LiDAR and cameras, which might not always hold true in real-world scenarios. \textit{ii)} We only pretrain the networks on a single set of point clouds with unified setups; while aggregating more abundant data from different datasets for pretraining would further improve the generalizability of this framework.
+These limitations present intriguing avenues for future investigations.